arnicas/text-gen-arxiv-papers/index.md

 description: Searches for types of text gen papers
 ---

-# ArXiv Text Generation Paper Searches
+# [ArXiv](https://arxiv.org/) Text Generation Paper Searches

-This site is to help me keep up with text generation topics of interest to me.
+This site was meant to help me (Lynn Cherny) keep up with text generation topics of interest to me posted to [ArXiv](https://arxiv.org/).
+Maybe it will help others?
 These are the rough categories of work I'm crawling via API searches.
 You can find the actual search terms on the [About]({{site.url}}pages/about.html) page.

 * [Story / Narrative]({{site.url}}categories/story/story.html)
 * [Dialogue]({{site.url}}categories/dialogue/dialogue.html)